danimathdunker/pi_stuff/README.md

 ## sensornet

+### bmp280
-* baro - reading values from BMP280 and sending them to a MQTT topic
+reading values from BMP280 and sending them to a MQTT topic

 ## init files